cesarsotovalero/cesarsotovalero.github.io/_posts/2020-11-2-shortening-the-distance-between-academia-and-industry.md

 ---
 layout: post
-title:  Shorting the distance between academia and industry
+title:  Shortening the distance between academia and industry
 subtitle: An imperative need of researchers
 tags: research
 published: true